Cooperative Education (Co-op) and Internship Program

 Curricular Practical Training (CPT) - International students

 International students eligible to work off campus are required to participate in CPT to obtaining work authorization.
 Completing paperwork with the Career Development Center is one of the required steps.
+Students must be issued the I-20 prior to beginning any type of off-campus work or volunteer experience.

 Video: ISSS and CDC Overview of CPT Process